NeilMisra99/careercopilot/README.md

 - **🤖 AI-Powered Resume Parsing:** Automatically upload and parse your resumes to extract key information like work experience, skills, and education.
 - **📩 Automated Application Tracking:** Seamlessly sync job applications from your email (with Gmail integration) into a centralized dashboard.
-- ** Boards:** Visualize and manage your job application pipeline with a drag-and-drop Kanban board.
+- 📋 **Boards:** Visualize and manage your job application pipeline with a drag-and-drop Kanban board.
 - **🔍 Intelligent Job Matching:** Discover new job opportunities that match your skills and experience.
 - **🏢 Company Enrichment:** Get AI-generated insights and details about the companies you're applying to.
 - **🎤 Interview Preparation:** Generate tailored interview questions and preparation briefs for specific roles and companies.